Louise of Orléans

-Louise of Orléans (Louise-Marie Thérèse Charlotte Isabelle; 3 April 1812 – 11 October 1850) was the first Queen consort of the Belgians as the second wife of King Leopold I from their marriage on 9 August 1832 until her death in 1850.
+Louise of Orléans (Louise-Marie Thérèse Charlotte Isabelle; 3 April 1812 – 11 October 1850) was the first Queen of the Belgians as the second wife of King Leopold I from their marriage on 9 August 1832 until her death in 1850.
 She was the second child and eldest daughter of the French king Louis Philippe I and his wife, Maria Amalia of the Two Sicilies.
 Louise rarely participated in public representation, but acted as the political adviser of her spouse.
 Her large correspondence is a valuable historical source of the period and has been published.

 Life

 Born in Palermo, Sicily, on 3 April 1812, she was the eldest daughter of the future Louis-Philippe I, King of the French, and of his wife Maria Amalia of the Two Sicilies.
 As a child, she had a religious and bourgeoisie education thanks to the part played by her mother and her aunt, Princess Adélaïde of Orléans, to whom she was very close.
 She was given a strict religious upbringing by her aunt.
 She also learned to speak English, German, Dutch and Italian.

 As a member of the reigning House of Orléans, she was entitled to the rank of a Princess of the Blood Royal.